Jump toUpdate content

 apt install xrdp ufw

-The packet manager configures the service to be automatically started upon system reboot.
+The package manager configures the service to be automatically started upon system reboot.
 Run the following command to check that the service has been started during the installation:

 systemctl status xrdp